dealencardavid/dealencardavid/README.md

 My journey in web development began when I first tried to build some tools to help me in my finance-related job.
 When I least expected it, I became fascinated by coding!
+If you want to take a look into one of my projects, dive into MovieMarathon.
 I'm currently on the lookout for a role in frontend web development, ideally working with React.
 If you're hiring, let's have a chat!